fourjuaneight/blog/content/about.md

 I work as a senior full-stack web developer full-time from home.
 These days, I mostly make Angular and React enterprise apps.
 And some REST and GraphQL APIs.
 But here's an excellent list of skills:

 ### Languages:
-TypeScript, JavaScript, SCSS, CSS, HTML, SQL
+TypeScript, JavaScript, SCSS, CSS, HTML, SQL, Go

 ### Frameworks/Libraries:
 React, Node, Express, GraphQL, Hugo, Eleventy